 he will become fluent, using design with the ease of speaking your

 first language.
 We strongly believe that, if you make photographs

 for yourself above everybody else, you will write your own story as

 clearly with pictures as you might with words.

-Workshops are for the novice to the experienced amateur or professional.
+Workshops are for amateur or professional photographers.

 Our experience has consistently been that a mixed group functions